stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 - We change the number of vertices in the drawing command.

 - The default drawing primitive is a _triangle strip_ which has alternating winding orders.
-The quad consists of two triangles i) counter-clockwise with vertices 012 and ii) clockwise 123.
+The quad consists of two triangles 1. counter-clockwise with vertices 012 and 2. clockwise 123.

 This should result in something like the following: